NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Heritages/Jinxed Halfling.md

 You were born with a strange blessing: bereft of the typical halfling luck, you can instead manipulate the fortunes of others.
-You can never take the [[Feats/Halfling Luck|Halfling Luck]] feat, and you gain the [[Actions/Jinx|Jinx]] action.
+You can never take the [[Halfling Luck|Halfling Luck]] feat, and you gain the [[Actions/Jinx|Jinx]] action.

 *Source: Pathfinder Player Core*
 *ORC*